While Seattle-area home prices plateau, the Eastside dips

 “There was a surprising amount available in our budget,” Newcomb said.

-The tradeoff: Interest rates chipped away at what they could afford.
+The trade-off: Interest rates chipped away at what they could afford.
 The couple’s budget started around $1.1 million.
 But when rates jumped from about 3.5% to more than 7%, it shrank to between $800,000 and $900,000 for a three-bedroom house with a yard.

 The couple made the leap because they’re expecting a baby, Newcomb said, but “between interest rates, the uncertainty of the market and forthcoming recession, it was definitely not our ideal time.”